 Not everyone in the world injures their back in a car accident.
 Lifting, pushing, slipping, falling, carrying, pregnancy, obesity, and even sleeping on a bad mattress could lead to lower back pain.
-Children that carry overloaded backpacks to school have lead to a near epidemic of back pain among our youth.
+Children that carry overloaded backpacks to school have led to a near epidemic of back pain among our youth.

 Work-related back injuries are also common.
 Blue collar or white, tasks in nearly every industry could lead to lower back pain.
 Even bad ergonomics in the office can cause back injury; and left untreated, could end in permanent disability.

-As prevalent as back pain is, treatment is the perhaps the number one problem.
+As prevalent as back pain is, treatment is perhaps the number one problem.
 The number of treatment options suggests their limited effectiveness.
 Hot or cold therapy, OTC painkillers, surgery, and even acupuncture can bring relief, but there doesn’t appear to be a standard cure.
 Many people turn to opioids, leading to the possibility of addiction.